Linkthethink/playwright-cart-testing-demo/README.md

 # Playwright Cart Testing Demo

 ## Project Objectives
-To automate testing shopping cart and screenshot the overlay shopping cart and shopping cart status.
-This operation is repetitive and time-consuming in weekly e-commerce site update operation workflow.
+Since the operation of cart testing is repetitive and time-consuming in a weekly e-commerce site update, there is a need to automate the web testing and screenshotting the overlay shopping cart and shopping cart status.
-This small test automation aims to streamline procedures to validate the discount pricing and net pricing of visual set.
-Also, the screenshots are ready to pass to brand representative after the test. </br>
+For this demo, it aims to streamline procedures of validating the discount pricing and net pricing of a virtual set.
+Also, the screenshots are the final outputs which are ready to pass to brand representative after the test. </br>
 Youtube demo video: https://youtu.be/BhbtZGBPIqw

-## Variables needs to change before test
+## Variables needs to change every time before test
 1. Product name
 2. prodID
 3. skuID